jundalisay/spblist/content/en/research/mao/quotations/chapter-28.md

 Every Communist working in the mass movements should be a friend of the masses and not a boss over them, an indefatigable teacher and not a bureaucratic politician.

+Communists must never:
-Communists must never separate themselves from the majority of the people or neglect them by leading only a few progressive contingents in an isolated and rash advance, but must take care to forge close links between the progressive elements and the broad masses.
+- separate themselves from the majority of the people
+- neglect them by leading only a few progressive contingents in an isolated and rash advance

+Instead, Communists must forge close links between:
+- the progressive elements and
+- the broad masses.

 This is what is meant by thinking in terms of the majority.

 <cite>Ibid., p.
 201.*</cite>

 We Communists are like seeds and the people are like the soil.
 Wherever we go, we must unite with the people, take root and blossom among them.